rnyit/pvpgn-password-request/README.md

 ## Done!

 The script will now run in the background as a Windows service and it will start automatically every time the machine is rebooted.
+Do **not** delete the nssm folder because is necessary to run the script.

 ## NSSM vs SC(Service Control)

 By default you can add a service through Windows Service Control, however a PHP script will not run properly because `php.exe` is not meant to be a service.
 In the other hand NSSM, as the name says is a "Non-Sucking Service Manager" that can make the Windows to believe that `php.exe` is a service.

-## NSSM extra commands
+## NSSM extra commands:

 To manually verify the data.